-- a.
-Copies of physical key received and subsequently imported into a LMD/KP will be assigned an electronic short title (e.g., USKAT 166 would become USKAD 166) and AL Code that reflects its conversion to electronic form.
-AL Code 1 must become AL code 6 and AL code 4 must become AL code 7.
+a.
+AL Code 1 or AL Code 4 key imported into the LMD/KP must become AL code 6 or AL code 7, respectively.
 Additionally, importing key into a LMD/KP for transfer outside the account command is a form of material reproduction and requires CONAUTH approval.
-See Article 740 and Annex T for reporting requirements when importing key into LCMS. - b.
-Physical key loaded directly into a FD using a KOI-18 (not to be loaded in a KP) will retain its original short title.
-See Article 769.g. for the minimum accounting requirements.
+See Article 740 and Annex Q for reporting requirements when importing key into LCMS.